Hooghly River: Course

 Ain-i-Akbari, a book by Abu'l-Fazl, describes that the river Ganga and river Sarwasati (Sarsuti) streams of lower Bengal had different flows.
 According to the footnotes of this book, the colour of the water of the Sarawasati was white, the colour of another stream named Jamuna was blue, and the colour of the Ganga was muddy and yellowish.
-From Kolkata the main flow of the Hooghly-Bhagirathi (or Ganga) used to run along the side of the Kalighat temple, Baruipur, Jaynagar, Chhatrabhog and Hatiagarh.
+From Kolkata the main flow of the Hooghly-Bhagirathi (or Ganga) used to run along the side of the Kalighat temple, Baruipur, Jaynagar Majilpur, Chhatrabhog and Hatiagarh.
 At that time, between Khiderpore and Sankrail no flow existed.
 Presently, the stream between Khiderpore and Sankrail became known as KatiGanga.
 A channel had been dug at the time of Alibardi Khan in the middle of the 18th century.
 This happened with the assistance of Dutch traders, who also set up a toll point on the Hooghly river.
 So the present reach of the Hooghly is the lower part of the historical Saraswati.
 Kolkata the capital of West Bengal is located on the banks of the Hoogly river.